erinkennedy-ek/Weather-and-Sales-Prediction-Analysis/README.md

 ## Future Work

 - Further optimisation of both the Random Forest and Linear Regression models is necessary.
-- Explore feature engineering techniques to improve the prediction accuracy of weather's effect on sales.

-- Model improvements are required for both Random Forest and Linear Regression models to make them more robust and predictive.
 - Feature engineering and hyperparameter tuning should be applied to the Random Forest models to achieve higher predictive power.